 Welcome to Liberal Arts at Warwick!

 Congratulations on your results and for meeting the conditions of your offer!
-I'm Bryan, the Director of Undergraduate Studies for Liberal Arts and Interim Director of Student Experience, and I'm very excited to welcome you to the department and to your new degree course.
+I'm Bryan, Director of Undergraduate Studies and Head of Liberal Arts.
+I'm very excited to welcome you to the department and to your new degree course.

 Each of you are arriving to the shores of this degree having sailed through vastly different waters— with a unique combination of interests, experiences, backgrounds, passions, skillsets, and ambitions.
 Rather than seeking to "mould" or "shape" you within a particular way of thinking, Liberal Arts encourages you to bring all of these aspects of yourself to your studies.
 In fact, the rich diversity of thought, culture, and perspective among our students is the very thing that makes our in-class sessions so engaging and dynamic!
 Though Liberal Education may be a tradition with very ancient roots, each new branch, leaf, and flower draws upon it in different ways to produce innovative, unique, one-of-a-kind fruits.